About WRI

 Achievements

-WRI has developed a website which offers rehabilitation guidelines, standardised wildlife casualty and volunteer forms for rehabilitation establishments, wildlife career options, publications and further education – all of which aim to facilitate individuals actively involved in rehabilitation and/or conservation.
+WRI has developed a website which offers rehabilitation guidelines, wildlife career options, publications and further education – all of which aim to facilitate individuals actively involved in rehabilitation and/or conservation.

 Wildlife Rehabilitation Ireland’s website can be accessed at www.wri.ie